clay/clay-kiln/docs/editing-components.md

 ![](images/placeholder.png)

+{% hint style="info" %}

-> #### info::Placeholder Heights
+#### Placeholder Heights

->
-> The placeholder height specified in the config is the minimum height of the displayed placeholder.
+The placeholder height specified in the config is the minimum height of the displayed placeholder.
 The placeholder will be taller if its parent element has an explicitly set height.
 When deciding what height to set in the config, remember that it should reflect the height of the content that goes in the field.

+{% endhint %}

 ### Permanent Placeholders